What is GDPR? Everything you need to know about the new general data protection regulations | ZDNet

 How does Brexit impact on GDPR?

 The UK is set to leave the EU on 29 March 2019, a little over ten months after GDPR comes into force.
-The UK government has said this won't impact on GDPR being enforced in the country, and that GDPR will work for the benefit of the UK.
+The UK government has said this won't impact on GDPR being enforced in the country, and that GDPR will work for the benefit of the UK despite the country ceasing to be an EU member.
 So Brexit is unlikely to have any impact on an organisation's GDPR compliance requirements.

 What does GDPR mean for businesses?

-GDPR establishes one law across the continent and a single set of rules which apply to companies doing business within the EU.
-This means the reach of the legislation extends further than the borders of Europe itself, as companies based outside the region but with activity on 'European soil' will still need to comply.
+GDPR establishes one law across the continent and a single set of rules which apply to companies doing business within EU member states..
+This means the reach of the legislation extends further than the borders of Europe itself, as international organisations based outside the region but with activity on 'European soil' will still need to comply.

 It's hoped that by slim-lining data legislation with GDPR, it can bring benefits to businesses.
 The European Commission claims that by having a single supervisor authority for the entire EU, it will make it simpler and cheaper for businesses to operate within the region.
 Indeed, the Commission claims GDPR will save €2.3 billion per year across Europe